BruhNav/RatInAMaze/README.md

-Rat In A Maze(or AmongUs Maze): the main file which imports all this modules and creates gui of the situation using Pygame library
+Rat In A Maze(or AmongUs Maze): the main file imports all the modules first MazeMaps gives a random maze to the the program then SolveMaze outputs the optimal path to reach the end of the maze in the form of string then the main
+Rat In A Maze file itrates over the string and moves the character using pygame library one by one while the blockage detector give the coordinates of the point where the character cannot move and program places a blockage image on those coordinates